OT-DETECT: Optimal Transport-Driven Attack Detection in Cyber-Physical Systems: algorithm and properties

-The LP \eqref{eq:LFD:LinProg} identifies The WCD's \(P_{k}^{\star}\) for \(k=1,2\), on the training atoms \(\widehat{\metspaceX}\) and the test \(\test^{\star}(s_{\ell})\) on those atoms.
-While this fully resolves the on-support problem and also enables sequential use when the test point coincides with an atom, in deployment, however, incoming residuals \(z\in\metspaceX\) will rarely lie exactly on \(\widehat{\metspaceX}\).
-Thus, to define the detector for every \(z\), one must extend \(\test^{\star}\) off-support.
+The LP \eqref{eq:LFD:LinProg} identifies the WCDs \(P_{k}^{\star}\) for \(k=1,2\), on the training atoms \(\widehat{\metspaceX}\) and the test \(\test^{\star}(s_{\ell})\) on those atoms.
+While this fully resolves the on-support problem, in deployment, however, incoming residuals \(z\in\metspaceX\) will rarely lie exactly on \(\widehat{\metspaceX}\).
+To define \(\test^{\star}\) for every \(z\), one must extend it off-support.
 To this end, we adopt a kernel smoothing technique, which is often preferable in practice because of its compatibility with sequential testing.